How to Install Oak Stair Treads With Molding and Riser

-Unless you need to match exotic wood in the room, the best wood for a stair tread is solid oak.
-Oak is economical, durable and looks beautiful either stained or with a natural finish.
+Unless you need to match exotic hardwood flooring in the room, the best hardwood floor for a stair tread is solid oak.
+Oak is economical, durable, and looks beautiful either stained or with a natural finish.

 Depending on the location of the stairs, they can be a focal point of the room and part of your interior design.
 The question you need to answer is…

 Should You Match the Riser to the Stair Tread?

 There is no magic answer here.
 It’s all personal preference.
 The first thing an interior designer would ask is, are the hardwood stairs are visible, from what rooms and angles?
 Are the risers at eye level while sitting in the dining room or living room?

 A painted riser may create too much contrast and create too much focus, detracting from other features such as a fireplace.
 Some designers feel that matching the riser to the tread gives a modern look.